 The Education for Justice (E4J) initiative seeks to prevent crime and promote a culture of lawfulness through education activities designed for primary, secondary and tertiary levels.
 These activities will help educators teach the next generation to better understand and address problems that can undermine the rule of law and encourage students to actively engage in their communities and future professions in this regard.
 A set of products and activities for the primary and secondary levels is being developed in partnership with UNESCO .

-Learn more about the tools developed by E4J for primary education, including educational materials for policymakers, teachers, parents and students.
-Read more
+Learn more about the tools developed by E4J for primary education, including educational materials for teachers, parents, students and education policymakers.

-[Coming soon] Here you will find educational tools and materials developed by E4J and other relevant stakeholders for children aged 6 to 12 years.
+Here you find educational tools and materials developed by E4J and other relevant stakeholders for children aged 6 to 12 years.
 It is a space for kids to watch educational videos, create comic strips and play educational games.